A Personal Perspective - Inversion for Brain Health

 The demand for fuel is met by glucose and oxygen delivered to the brain through arteries, veins, and capillaries.
 I like to think of them as rivers, streams, and smaller tributaries feeding and nourishing everything around them, flowing smoothly, quickly, and efficiently.

 We know that regular exercise benefits the cardiovascular system, which sends the blood to our brain or command center.
-A healthy cardiovascular system is an essential factor in longevity and cognitive abilities, and we must invest in our brain's proper function.2 I suggest that along with heart-healthy exercise, inversion therapy can help maintain brain function throughout our whole life.
+A healthy cardiovascular system is an essential factor in longevity and cognitive abilities, and we must invest in our brain's proper function.2 I suggest that along with heart-healthy exercise, inversion therapy can help maintain brain health throughout our whole life.
 Such a benefit could help reduce the cost and strain on our health care system.

 I recommend a ten-minute walk followed immediately with inversion or hanging upside down.
 In my opinion, by enhancing blood flow to your brain first through cardio exercise and then by inversion, the rush of blood delivers the fuel and oxygen your brain needs for optimal function.
 One might assume that this relatively simple behavioral change could alter the progression of age-related cognitive decline.
 With adequate blood flow, expectations for our seventies, eighties, and nineties could be redefined.